HeddyM/SQL-Project-1/starting_with_data.md

 Answer:

-The retail valus of current in-stock inventory is $4,435,530.60 USD
+The retail value of current in-stock inventory is $4,435,530.60 USD

 NOTE:
-There are a multiple products prices in the table for many products probably because the price may be different in different months, or different regions so I used the highest listed price for this calculation.
+There are multiple product prices in the table for many products probably because the price may be different in different months, or different regions so I used the highest listed price for this calculation.

 Question 3:

-In December 2016, how many visits came from each source (channel_grouping), and what was the average time spent on the site and the average number of page views per visit for channel grouping?
+In December 2016, how many visits came from each source (channel_grouping), and what was the average time spent on the site and the average number of page views per visit for each channel grouping?

 SQL Queries: